Last Updated on Samuel Franklinby

 Based on factors such as overall power and the usefulness of a mutation this tier list uses the following rating system:

-- S Tier: The best mutations available in Nuclear Throne that are effective in the vast majority of situations and as a result should rarely (if ever) be past up if they are available given they are often pivotal to a successful game attempt.
+- S Tier: The best mutations available in Nuclear Throne that are effective in the vast majority of situations and as a result should rarely (if ever) be missed if they are available given they are often pivotal to a successful game attempt.

-- B Tier: Decent perks for the right character or weapon type that makes these perks good filler options although you should only pick these if they will benefit your playstyle for that run and generally you will only want one or two from this tier.
+- B Tier: Decent perks for the right character or weapon type that makes these perks good filler options although you should only pick these if they will benefit your playstyle for that run and generally you will only want one or two from this tier in total.

 - C Tier: Perks that are lacking in overall power or have highly niche playstyle considerations and should generally be avoided because of this as there are simply better options for your limited mutation numbers.